Sans snark, Austin forms film hub with friends and SXSW

 These weeks, they get plenty of company as 134,000 visitors descended on the city of fewer than a million people last year for the annual South by Southwest (SXSW) festival.
 Founded in 1987 as a music festival, SXSW has burgeoned into one of the top gatherings of technology, film and music, held over 13 days.

-In its 30th year, the Austin Film Society honored founder Linklater and his coming-of-age tale, "Boyhood," at an awards ceremony this week.
-The director said the organization and his movie community are what keep him living and working more than 1,000 miles away from Hollywood.
+In its 30th year, the Austin Film Society honoured founder Linklater and his coming-of-age tale, "Boyhood," at an awards ceremony this week.
+The director said the organisation and his movie community are what keep him living and working more than 1,000 miles away from Hollywood.

 "It's up to every artist to put themselves in an environment where you can do your best work," he said.
 "Austin is where my brain works the best."